Your shopping cart is empty!

 As WCs and Bathrooms are generally small areas, extra heat might be needed.
 Therefore it is standard practice combine towel rails with the underfloor heating in these areas.

 Before the screed is laid the system must be filled with water and fully vented of air.
 This can be best achieved using mains pressure through the two filling valves at the end of the manifolds.
-All valves should be closed and the flow filling valve connected with a hose to the mains water supply, with the return filling valve connected to a hose leading to a
+All valves should be closed and the flow filling valve connected with a hose to the mains water supply, with the return filling valve connected to a hose leading to a waste water point.

 One by one, the flow and the return valves are opened and closed, purging the loops of air.
 Ensure that all the red caps on the return manifold are closed.
 Open the upper ring on the end cap 2 to 3 turns.
 Open the first red cap and then open the return end cap.
-Wait until
+Wait until clear water is coming out and make sure that all the air is gone.
+Close the blue cap and do same for the next loop.
+Continue the process until all the loops are fully vented of all the air.
+Close the end caps when done.

 When this is completed and the filling valves closed off, the pumps should be run for five minutes and the air vented again at the air bleed valve on the filling valves until all air is bled from the system.
 Do not fill the system from the boiler filling loop.